wondervictor/FaceAlignment/README.md

 # High-resolution networks (HRNets) for facial landmark detection
 ## Introduction
 This is the official code of [High-Resolution Representations for Facial Landmark Detection](https://arxiv.org/pdf/1904.04514.pdf).
 We extend the high-resolution representation (HRNet) [1] by augmenting the high-resolution representation by aggregating the (upsampled) representations from all the parallel convolutions, leading to stronger representations.
+The output representations are fed into classifier.
+We evaluate our methods on four datasets, COFW, AFLW, WFLW and 300W.

 <div align=center>